sarvajeetsuman/CallHubAssignment/README.md

 1. To get the fibonacci number between 1 to 999 & time taken to perform the query.
 2. To see the history of previous queries
+3. Fibonacci Number computation is happening in both Backend & Frontend, just for demonstration purpose.

 ## Frontend - Angular 5.
 ## Backend - django 1.11 & Django Rest framework 1.11